U.S. flag

 The increasing frequency of severe weather events across the United States, most recently including hailstorms, tornadoes, and wildfires (and soon to include hurricanes and tropical storms) puts countless lives at risk and causes millions of dollars of damage to critical infrastructure.
 These recent weather phenomena are stark reminders that safeguarding our communities from the effects of these events is an ever-evolving, nonstop effort that requires innovation and collaboration across the Department of Homeland Security (DHS) and its partners and stakeholders.

-The EMPOWER network was developed by SUNY Albany and became operational in April 2018.
-Located throughout the state, EMPOWER’s weather stations are equipped with state-of-the-art automated environmental and weather sensors, collect critical Mesonet data such as temperature, humidity, wind speed and direction, air pressure, precipitation, solar radiation, snow depth, and soil information, and utilize high-definition cameras that capture photos of the surrounding environments every five minutes.
+The EMPOWER project leverages the FEMA-funded New York State Mesonet, which was developed by UAlbany and became operational in April 2018.
+Located throughout the state, NYS Mesonet weather stations are equipped with state-of-the-art automated environmental and weather sensors, collect critical Mesonet data such as temperature, humidity, wind speed and direction, air pressure, precipitation, solar radiation, snow depth, and soil information, and utilize high-definition cameras that capture photos of the surrounding environments every five minutes.
 This data is then shared via a dashboard with regional emergency personnel to help them respond as severe weather events occur.

 Image